Palm cockatoo

-The palm cockatoo (Probosciger aterrimus), also known as the goliath cockatoo or great black cockatoo, is a large smoky-grey or black parrot of the cockatoo family native to New Guinea, Aru Islands, and Cape York Peninsula.
-It has a very large black beak and prominent red cheek patches.
+The palm cockatoo (Probosciger aterrimus), also known as the goliath cockatoo or great black cockatoo, is a large, smoky-grey/black parrot of the cockatoo family native to New Guinea, the Aru Islands and the Cape York Peninsula in Queensland, Australia.
+It has a crest of long feathers atop its head, with a very large and strong, sharply-hooked black beak (with which it can easily open nuts and seeds), and prominent bright-red cheek patches.

 Taxonomy

-The palm cockatoo was formally described in 1788 by the German naturalist Johann Friedrich Gmelin in his revised and expanded edition of Carl Linnaeus's Systema Naturae.
-He placed it with the parrots in the genus Psittacus and coined the binomial name Psittacus aterrimus.
-Gmelin based his description on the "black cockatoo" that had been described and illustrated in 1764 by the English naturalist George Edwards.
-Joan Gideon Loten had provided Edwards with a drawing of the bird by the Sri Lankan artist Pieter Cornelis de Bevere.
-The original drawing by de Bere is in the collection of the Natural History Museum, London.
-The palm cockatoo is now the only species placed in the genus Probosciger that was introduced by Heinrich Kuhl in 1820.
-The genus name combines the Latin proboscis meaning "snout" with -ger meaning "carrying".
-The specific epithet aterrimus is Modern Latin meaning "very black".
-The accepted type locality is the Aru Islands, rather than "northern Australia".
+The palm cockatoo was formally described in 1788 by naturalist Johann Friedrich Gmelin in his revised and expanded edition of Carl Linnaeus's Systema Naturae, in which he classified the bird with other parrots in the genus Psittacus and coined the binomial name Psittacus aterrimus.
+Gmelin based his description on the "black cockatoo" that had been described and illustrated in 1764 by English naturalist George Edwards.
+Joan Gideon Loten had provided Edwards with a drawing of the bird by the Sri Lankan artist Pieter Cornelis de Bevere; the original drawing by de Bere is in the collection of the Natural History Museum, London.

+The palm cockatoo is, now, the only species within the genus Probosciger that was introduced by Heinrich Kuhl in 1820.
+The generic name combines the Latin proboscis (meaning "snout") with -ger (meaning "carrying"); the specific epithet aterrimus is Modern Latin, meaning "very black".
+The accepted type locality is Aru Islands, rather than "northern Australia".

 The palm cockatoo is a member of the white cockatoo subfamily Cacatuinae.
-Earlier limited genetic studies found it to be the earliest offshoot from the ancestors of what have become the cockatoo family.
+Earlier, limited genetic studies found it to be the earliest offshoot from ancestors of what have become the cockatoo family.

-"Palm cockatoo" has been designated the official name by the International Ornithological Committee (IOC).
-The species was named the "Goliath Aratoo" in Wood's Natural History (1862).
-It is also sometimes given the misnomer "black macaw" in aviculture – the macaws are unrelated New World parrots.
-Confusingly, this name was also used by early naturalists and Brazilian natives to refer to the dark blue hyacinth macaw.
+"Palm cockatoo" was designated the official common name for the species by the International Ornithological Committee (IOC).
+The bird was also referred to as the "Goliath aratoo" in Wood's Natural History (1862).
+It is sometimes given the misnomer "black macaw" in aviculture, despite the fact that macaws are New World parrots and are unrelated to the palm cockatoo (other than both birds belonging to the Psittaciformes order).
+Confusingly, this name was also used by early naturalists as well as Brazilian tribes to refer to the dark blue hyacinth macaw (Anodorhynchus hyacinthinus).